Nicjay05/Java-MATLAB-RootFinderApp/README.md

 📊 MATLAB App Designer for mathematical computation and visualization 📈 Graph plotting for function analysis
 📋 Iteration tables for step-by-step computation tracking

-This application provides a simple and intuitive interface for understanding how numerical algorithms converge toward solutions.

 🚀 Features
 📌 Root-Finding Methods